mikio1998/mikio1998.github.io/_posts/2020-10-12-Classes-&-Structs-in-Swift.md

 title: Classes & Structs in Swift
 ---

-<h2>Distinguishing Between Classes and Structs</h2>

-However similar Classes and Structs are, they have slight but important differences.
-It's important to know the difference to understand which to use.
+It's important to distinguish the difference between Classes and Structs.

 <h3>Commonalities of Class and Struct</h3>
 <ul>